NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.0-preview.md

 ms.topic: conceptual
 ---

-# NuGet 5.0 preview Release Notes
+# NuGet 5.0.0-preview Release Notes

-## Summary: What's New in 5.0 preview 2
+## Summary: What's New in 5.0.0-preview2

 ### Issues fixed in this release